 Even if every single solitary one of those various forms of damage or displacement listed a moment ago actually hasn’t affected some subset of the Renaissance paintings in question, and even if those works (as is the case with many murals) actually have not moved from their original locations—the works are still being received by individuals whose ideologies, languages, cultures, and often also social statuses differ from those extant among the audiences to whom the paintings were originally presented.
 An experience of such paintings that strongly resembles the experience of them that was available when they were first created has been, in the famous phrase of Roy Batty, “lost in time, like tears in rain.”

-And people who have played the game since 2013 and believe themselves to have experienced the game in its original form might be in an even deeper fog of self-deception (depending on how much research they did prior to playing), as an ‘HD pack’ of graphics (which had been made freely available on Steam in 2005) based on the graphics of the standalone expansions Blue Shift and Opposing Force, was added into the official release of Half-Life and activated by default in 2013.
+And people who played the game for the first time between 2013 and 2023 and believe themselves to have experienced the game in its original form might be in an even deeper fog of self-deception (depending on how much research they did prior to playing), as an ‘HD pack’ of graphics (which had been made freely available on Steam in 2005) based on the graphics of the standalone expansions Blue Shift and Opposing Force, was added into the official release of Half-Life and activated by default in 2013.
+This decision was not reversed by Valve until the game’s 25th anniversary update, a decade later.
 Personally, before playing I did no advance research whatsoever, so it is merely a benevolent quirk of fate that by playing the game in 2011 I played the game with its original graphics essentially intact.
 You can see a comparison between some original graphics and some HD pack graphics in the image below:

 But what are we to say of people unknowingly playing the game with the HD pack enabled, or at an ‘incorrect’ aspect ratio?
 Well, I know what I would’ve said in the past: I would’ve said they hadn’t actually experienced Half-Life.
 See, the first draft of this essay was written five years ago.
 Despite sharing the exact same subject matter and even the exact same title, it was far different from what you are reading here.
 In that first draft, I took a naïve hardline purist stance.